Car collection of the 29th Sultan of Brunei: F40

-Brunei F40s in public circulation

 Only three of the eleven Ferrari F40s have exchanged ownership from the Sultan of Brunei.
 One of these cars was the original F40 LM purchased for Brunei in 1992 which has since gone through four separate owners before ultimately being purchased by Shinji Takei in 1996.
-The two other vehicles were the right hand drive converted yellow F40, and right hand drive converted matte grey F40, which were both purchased back from the Brunei Royal Family by John Collins, a Ferrari dealer who worked for Talacrest, a UK-based Ferrari specialist.
+The two other vehicles were the right hand drive converted yellow F40, and right hand drive converted matte grey F40, which were both purchased back from the Brunei royal family by John Collins, a Ferrari dealer who worked for Talacrest, a UK-based Ferrari specialist.

-The matte grey exterior car was converted to a Rosso corsa exterior with LM seats in the early 2000s.
-However, in 2018 the car was restored back to a matte grey exterior with red stripe, leaving the LM seats, with the work being done by UK engineering firm DK Engineering.

-The yellow car was also restored to its original configuration with a Rosso Corsa exterior and red cloth interior whilst remaining in a right hand drive configuration.
-It is the only right hand drive Ferrari F40 up for purchase in the world.

-These two F40s are the only known right hand drive F40s currently in public circulation.
+The matte grey Ferrari F40 was originally converted to rosso corsa with LM seats in the early 2000s but was restored to its matte grey exterior with a red stripe and retained its LM seats in 2018 by DK Engineering.
+Meanwhile, the yellow Ferrari F40 was restored to its original configuration with a rosso corsa exterior and red cloth interior, maintaining its right-hand drive setup.
+These two F40s are currently the only known right-hand drive F40s in public circulation.

-McLaren F1 collection
+McLaren collection

 The McLaren F1 was a mid-engine sports car manufactured from 1992 to 1998, with a total of 106 cars being produced.
-Due to the extremely limited number of production, the cars are extremely rare and are valued between US$8 million to $13.5 Million.
+Due to the extremely limited number of production, the cars are extremely rare and are valued north of US$20 Million.
 The Sultan of Brunei purchased ten of the 106 McLaren F1s produced, and these included five road cars, three F1 LMs, one F1 GT, and one F1 GTR.

-Bugatti EB 110 collection

-The Bugatti EB 110 was a rear mid-engine sports car manufactured from 1991-1995.
-The Royal family ordered a "few" EB 110s for the collection, including 4 EB 110 SS models with the respective production codes of 01, 02, 03, 13.
-SS01 was sold to the UK in the early 2000's.
-SS02, SS03 and SS13 are still in the Royal family garages as of 2010.
+Despite Gordon Murray's desire for all F1 LMs to be completed in Historic Orange, out of all three F1 LMs first requested, two of them are done in a unique livery.
+The sultan still owns the lone LM of the two non-historic oranges.
+Since the heyday of the collection, only six Mclarens remain.
+One of the unique livery F1 LMs has been reported in the Sultan of Johor's collection, while one roadcar was wrecked and then scrapped.
+Two F1 roadcars have been sold and are now located abroad.